 The following stories have been collected from around the web.
 I have discarded many because they were from sources that I judged as less factually reliable, and have chosen ones that seemed to have a greater ring of truth.
 But these stories are just a small sample of a large number of similar reports.

-- Wikipedia tells the story of Gulshan Esther, a wealthy Pakistani Muslim who was crippled by typhoid from the age of 6 months.
+- Wikipedia once told the story of Gulshan Esther, a wealthy Pakistani Muslim who was crippled by typhoid from the age of 6 months.
 Despite treatment by the best doctors in Britain, she was not cured.
 When she was 19, she had a vision of Jesus and was cured of her illness.
 She remained a Muslim, but eventually converted to christianity, was deprived of her family inheritance (which was considerable) and went to live in Britain.
+Parts of her story can be found elsewhere on the internet.

 - In A young Muslim intellectual changes course, I tell the story of Nabeel, a smart young US Muslim who converted to christianity after a vision and three dreams, all of which confirmed in him the conclusion that Christianity had better answers and evidence than Islam.
 Sadly, Nabeel has since died.

 - This website tells the stories, dramatised in videos, of 5 Muslims in 5 different countries who saw Jesus in a vision or a dream, which led to them choosing to follow Jesus, or Isa, as he is called in the Koran;